CommandPost/CommandPost-Website/docs/sponsor.md

 ### Metaburner

-We also sell Metaburner on FxFactory.
+We also sell Metaburner on FxFactory - however, this doesn't "unlock" CommandPost (only our Mac App Store apps do).

 ![](/static/metaburner-v1-1-0.png)